crocs-muni/ECTester/README.md

 Use with `-o / --output [out_file]` to output the generated keys to a file.
 Use with `--time` to measure time as a difference of real duration of the operation and the dry-run duration of the operation.
+Use `--time-unit [milli, micro, nano]` to specify the time unit of the output.
 For format of this file see [FORMAT](docs/FORMAT.md).

 #### ECDH